 Frequently Asked Questions

-Can I sit for an exam more than once?
+Can I sit for an exam more than once or transfer my PES exam score?

 Do I need to pay the registration fee I am taking multiple exams?